Kinney Research Program Faculty and Staff

 Email: ees124@cinj.rutgers.edu

-Dr. Erin Speiser is Principal Research Associate in the Cancer Health Equity department at the Rutgers Cancer Institute of New Jersey.
+Dr. Erin Speiser is Principal Research Associate in the Cancer Health Equity department at the Rutgers Cancer Institute.
 Her current research focuses on expanding access to cancer care, particularly genetic testing, among underserved populations.
 Previous research includes identifying exposures to everyday toxins including endocrine disruptors (EDCs) and pesticides, especially in underserved communities, as well as an integrative therapy for long COVID among healthcare workers.
 Publications include a CDC-funded study on environmental factors associated with autism spectrum disorders in NJ, a pediatric school-based clinical trial to reduce pesticide exposures, a study measuring children's exposures to environmental toxins linked to cancer and endocrine disruption, a maternal fetal medicine study measuring bisphenol-A (BPA) and related chemical biomarkers in mothers and newborns, and a multi-site breast cancer prevention study.
 Dr. Speiser earned a PhD in Health Sciences at Seton Hall University, an MA in Environmental Education from New York University and a BA in English from the Honors Program at The College of New Jersey.

 Current projects: